Manitoulin Streams Improvement Association

-Manitoulin Streams Improvement Association is a not for profit group that rehabilitates streams, rivers and creeks on the largest lake island in the world Manitoulin Island, Ontario, Canada.
-They partner with the entire community, including farmers, fisherman, and local lake and fish associations.
+The Manitoulin Streams Improvement Association is a nonprofit group based on Manitoulin Island, Ontario, Canada, that works to rehabilitate the streams, rivers, and creeks on the island, which is the largest lake island in the world.
+They partner with the entire community, including farmers, fishermen, and local lake and fish associations.
 Their rehabilitation projects enhance water quality and the fisheries resource on Manitoulin Island and Lake Huron which is fed by the streams.
 These streams were once very productive for salmon and trout spawning, but have been destroyed by centuries of human land use practices.

-Manitoulin Streams Improvement Association has rehabilitated 23 major sites on four waterways.
+Since its formation, Manitoulin Streams Improvement Association has worked to rehabilitate 23 sites along four waterways on Manitoulin Island.
 These include the Manitou River, Blue Jay Creek, Norton's Creek and Bass Lake Creek.
 They have also had a class environmental assessment conducted of 184 waterways on Manitoulin Island and identified a top ten priority waterways that need to be rehabilitated.
 The Blue Jay Creek and Manitou River Enhancement Strategy was completed in June 2001 and approved in December 2003.
-As of 2010 they are starting work on the fifth waterway, the Mindemoya River.
-An enhancement strategy for the Mindemoya River was created and approved in 2009.
+In 2010, Manitoulin Streams Improvement Association began work on its fifth waterway rehabilitation project, the Mindemoya River.
+The organization developed and approved an enhancement strategy for the Mindemoya River in 2009.

 They installed the first frost free nose pump in Northern Ontario.
 The nose pump is a cattle watering system that uses a well instead of having the cattle drink from the nearby streams.
-In 2008 Manitoulin Streams was featured in the Ontario Federation of Anglers and Hunters (OFAH) Ontario Out of Doors magazine when then Minister of Natural Resources The Honourable Donna Cansfield toured the Norton's Creek rehabilitation site while work was being completed.
+In 2008, Ontario Minister of Natural Resources, the Honourable Donna Cansfield, toured the Norton's Creek rehabilitation site while Manitoulin Streams was working to restore the creek.
+The visit was covered by the Ontario Federation of Anglers and Hunters' (OFAH) Ontario Out of Doors magazine.